Psychosis in Context: Exploring Intersections in Diverse Identities and Extreme States

 ISPS has focused on psychological and social approaches to psychosis, madness, and extreme states of mind for over 50 years.
 The ISPS-US 16th Annual Meeting will feature a diversity of perspectives on psychotherapies, research on recovery, and theoretical developments.
 The points of view of experts by experience and family members will be highlighted.
 A main focus will be intersectionality or the interconnected nature of social identities as they relate to systems of discrimination and oppression.

-All photos courtesy of Travel Portland.
+All photos of Portland courtesy of Travel Portland.